Tavizhe/learnWithMe/README.md

 ## Select files to see my course notes

-there is file named as Markdown.md to learn about Markdown language.. there is file named as javaScriptLearningByJohnSmilga.md to learn about JavaScript language..
+there is file named as Markdown.md to learn about Markdown language.

+there is file named as javaScriptLearningByJohnSmilga.md to learn about JavaScript language.

 thx for checking my repository :)